Finder may earn compensation from partners, but editorial opinions are our own. Advertiser Disclosure

 A 401(k) is a retirement account that offers tax-advantaged savings.
 They’re offered exclusively by employers, which means the only way to get a 401(k) account is if you’re offered one through an employer.
 (If you’re self-employed, you can open one for yourself.)

 Employees contribute to their 401(k)s through automatic payroll withholding.
-Some employers will match all or part of employee contributions — but this isn’t always the case.
+Some employers will match all or part of employee contributions — though this isn’t always the case.
 If your employer offers contribution matching, make the most of your 401(k) by contributing at least enough money to maximize your employer’s match.
+That’s free money.

 If you don’t have access to a 401(k), consider opening an individual retirement account (IRA).
 These accounts can be opened through online trading brokerages and come in two types: traditional and Roth IRAs.